vtunka/kojak/README.md

 Minimum System Requirements
 ---------------------------

+Currently Kojack requires an updated Fedora 18 installation installed with the packages in the @virtualization rpm package group.
+See http://fedoraproject.org/wiki/Getting_started_with_virtualization for more inforation.

-The Kojak virtual appliance is configured with he following default specifications:
+The virtual appliance is configured with he following default specifications:

 1. 4GB RAM
-2. 100 GB Disk Space
+2. 50 GB Disk Space

-The PXE environment runs on a vanilla Fedora 18 installation.
+3. IP address 192.168.122.2

+You can adjust these setting by editing the options in vm_create.sh and kojak_ks.cfg.

 Installation Instructions
 ------------------------

-1. Check and modify the env_vars.sh to suit your particular environment.
+1. Check and modify the env_vars.sh, vm_create.sh and kojak_ks.cfg to suit your particular environment.
 2. Execute install.sh to create the Kojak virtual appliance.
 3. Copy over the schema.sql and users.sql to the /tmp dir on the virtual appliance.
 4. Execute the post_install.sh script under /root to complete the configuration.